STIRData/data-harmonisation/README.md

 The args parameter contains all the arguments that we want to pass to the cli tool.
 These are the following parameters:

 ```
-d2rml: the D2RML document to be executed
+d2rml: the D2RML document to be executed (absolute path or url)
 param: arguments provide parameter values in case the D2RML document is parametric
-output: arguments specify where the generated triples will be saved
+output: arguments specify where the generated triples will be saved (folder must exist)
-max-file-size: the maximum number of triples in each generated output file.
+max_file_size: the maximum number of triples in each generated output file.
 The default is 10000
-temp-folder: a temp folder where downloaded files will be extracted if needed.
+temp_folder: a temp folder where downloaded files will be extracted if needed.
 It must exist.
 ```

 The parameters should be given by providing the name and the value of each parameter.